MicroEJ/docs/overview/vee.rst

 ===========

 MicroEJ VEE (Virtual Execution Environment) is an applications container for resource-constrained embedded devices running on microcontrollers or microprocessors.
-It allows devices to run multiple and mixed managed code (Java, JavaScript) and C software applications.
+It allows devices to run multiple and mixed managed code (Java, JavaScript, C).

 MicroEJ VEE provides a fully configurable set of services that can be expanded, including: